schwarzdavid/gulp-bootstrap-email/README.md

 # Options

 You cann pass `style` and `head`.
+Both can be a string or function which returns a string.
+If you pass a function, the parameters `path`, `basename`, `extension` and `filename` will be passed as an object.

 For further details, see the [Bootstrap Email docs](https://github.com/schwarzdavid/bootstrap-email)